-(a) Ceremonial Fire: An outdoor fire no larger than 3' X 3'X 3' which is used for entertainment purposes as part of a specifically scheduled public or private event and the fire does not contain leaves, grass or shrubbery clippings or cuttings, garbage or junk and debris.

-- (b) Chronic Nuisance Property: Any property upon which two (2) or more nuisance activities or conditions, as defined in this Ordinance, have occurred during any three (3) year period; such chronic nuisance property status shall result either from: (i) two (2) or more distinct types of nuisance conditions or activities on such property (even if arising from the same factual circumstances or investigation), (ii) two (2) or more separate factual events that have been separately investigated by an enforcement officer involving the same nuisance condition or activity, or (iii) a combination of two (2) or more conditions, activities, or events as described in (i) and (ii). - (c) Designated Unincorporated Area: Means an unincorporated area less than one square mile in size meeting the following criteria: (1) the unincorporated area is adjacent to an educational facility containing a large population of students and adults involved in activities both inside and outside the school structure, (2) the educational facility has received complaints concerning the burning of landscape waste in the area, (3) the unincorporated area is completely surrounded by one or more municipalities that ban landscape waste burning, (4) the unincorporated area is densely populated, herein defined as containing more than one hundred (100) homes with a lot area averaging less than one acre in size within a quarter mile of the educational facility, and (5) five hundred (500) or more feet of unincorporated area averaging the educational facility. - (d) Ditch: Any artificially constructed open drain or natural drain that has been artificially improved. - (e) Drain: Any ditch, watercourse or conduit, whether open, covered or enclosed, natural or artificial, or partly natural and partially artificial, by which surface waters coming or falling upon lands are carried away. - (f) Garbage: Organic waste resulting from preparation, processing, handling, and storage of food and all decayed or spoiled food from any source. - (g) Graffiti: Any symbol, announcement, insignia, name, identification, inscription, picture, or similar marking, including, without limitation any letter, word, numeral, emblem, or combination thereof that is painted, written, drawn, scratched, marked, etched, sprayed, engraved, or any other way placed on or affixed to any wall, fence, sign, building, or any other structure, or any sidewalk, pavement, curb, post, stone, tree, or other public or private property without the prior written permission of the owner or occupant of the property, except as permitted by federal, state or County statute, ordinance, or regulation.
+- (a) Ceremonial Fire: An outdoor fire no larger than 3' x 3'x 3' which is used for entertainment purposes as part of a specifically scheduled public or private event and the fire does not contain leaves, grass or shrubbery clippings or cuttings, garbage or junk and debris. - (b) Chronic Nuisance Property: Any property upon which two (2) or more nuisance activities or conditions, as defined in this Ordinance, have occurred during any three (3) year period; such chronic nuisance property status shall result either from: (i) two (2) or more distinct types of nuisance conditions or activities on such property (even if arising from the same factual circumstances or investigation), (ii) two (2) or more separate factual events that have been separately investigated by an enforcement officer involving the same nuisance condition or activity, or (iii) a combination of two (2) or more conditions, activities, or events as described in (i) and (ii). - (c) Designated Unincorporated Area: Means an unincorporated area less than one square mile in size meeting the following criteria: (1) the unincorporated area is adjacent to an educational facility containing a large population of students and adults involved in activities both inside and outside the school structure, (2) the educational facility has received complaints concerning the burning of landscape waste in the area, (3) the unincorporated area is completely surrounded by one or more municipalities that ban landscape waste burning, (4) the unincorporated area is densely populated, herein defined as containing more than one hundred (100) homes with a lot area averaging less than one acre in size within a quarter mile of the educational facility, and (5) five hundred (500) or more feet of unincorporated area abuts the property border of the educational facility. - (d) Ditch: Any artificially constructed open drain or natural drain that has been artificially improved. - (e) Drain: Any ditch, watercourse or conduit, whether open, covered or enclosed, natural or artificial, or partly natural and partially artificial, by which surface waters coming or falling upon lands are carried away.